On the Sample Complexity of One Hidden Layer Networks with Equivariance, Locality and Weight Sharing: Generalization Bounds for Weight Sharing

 where $\mB_k$'s are fixed $|G|\times|G|$ matrices inducing the weight sharing scheme.
 These matrices are not trained using data and merely specify how the weights are shared in the network.
 For example, if $\mB_k$'s are chosen as the basis for the space of circulant matrices, the setup boils down to the group convolution network.

 The corresponding hypothesis space is defined as:

 where

-The following proposition provides a purely norm based generalization bound. \begin{proposition} For the class of functions $h$ in the hypothesis space $\gH^{w.s.}$ with the average pooling operation $P$, $\sigma(\cdot)$ as a $1$-Lipschitz positive homogeneous activation function, the generalization error is bounded as:
+The following proposition provides a purely norm-based generalization bound. \begin{proposition} For the class of functions $h$ in the hypothesis space $\gH^{w.s.}$ with the average pooling operation $P$, $\sigma(\cdot)$ as a $1$-Lipschitz positively homogeneous activation function, the generalization error is bounded as:

 \end{proposition}